What Is Amotivational Syndrome? Causes, Controversy, And Treatment

 To date, most of the research on AS consists of observational reports and case histories.
 According to a World Health Organization (WHO) report, none of the research on AS yields any conclusive evidence about the existence and causes of AS.

 While SSRIs have been associated with indifference, it’s unclear whether they lead to a loss of motivation and drive that meet the criteria for AS.
-Similarly, in the realm of cannabis, researchers have not reached any concrete conclusions about the long-term motivational and psychological effects of regular cannabis usage.
+Similarly, in the realm of cannabis, researchers have not reached any concrete conclusions about the long-term motivational and psychological side effects of regular cannabis usage.
 However, there is little doubt that cannabis intoxication has some effect on the nervous system.
 When AS is discussed in the context of cannabis, it may be more helpful – and more accurate – to regard AS as a set of behaviors.
 From this standpoint, these behaviors develop from an interaction of cannabis usage, personality traits, and circumstantial factors that may affect a person’s motivation levels.

 Preexisting mental health conditions, socioeconomic factors, and generalized life stress may predispose individuals to use cannabis, develop depression, and/or develop AS.
 Like many psychological conditions, it’s difficult (and perhaps impossible) to show that a single factor “causes” AS.